tirandagan/service-listing-script/README.md

 # Service Listing Script

 This Bash script provides a colorful and informative display of system services on a Linux system, particularly focused on systems using systemd.
+Compatible with Raspberry PI (Raspbian), Debian and most flavors of linux.

 ## Features